Padmapani Acharya

 Major Padmapani Acharya, MVC (21 June 1969 – 28 June 1999) was an officer in the Indian Army.
 He was awarded the second highest Indian military honour, Maha Vir Chakra posthumously for his actions during the Kargil War on 28 June 1999.

 Personal life

 Acharya was originally from Odisha and was a resident of Hyderabad, Telangana.
 Acharya was married to Charulatha.
 Acharya's father, Jagannath Acharya, was a retired Wing Commander of the Indian Air Force, during 1965 and 1971 wars with Pakistan.
 He then worked with the Defence Research and Development Laboratory (DRDL) in Hyderabad.
 Maj.
 Acharya was survived by his parents, wife and his daughter, Aparajita, who was born a few months after his death.
 Aparajita Acharya has been an NCC cadet.

 Military career

-Acharya graduated from the Officers Training Academy, Madras in 1993 and was commissioned as a Second Lieutenant into the 2nd battalion, The Rajputana Rifles (2 Raj Rif).
+Acharya graduated from the Officers Training Academy, Madras in 1993 he was commissioned as a Second Lieutenant into the 2nd battalion, The Rajputana Rifles (2 Raj Rif).